Kamaladevi Chattopadhyay

-Kamaladevi Chattopadhyay (3 April 1903 – 29 October 1988) was an Indian social reformer and freedom activist.
-She was most remembered for her contribution to the Indian independence movement; for being the driving force behind the renaissance of Indian handicrafts, handlooms, and theatre in independent India; and for upliftment of the socio-economic standard of Indian women by pioneering the co-operation.
-She is the first lady in India to stand in elections from Madras Constituency although she lost in the elections but she pioneered the path for the women in India.
+Kamaladevi Chattopadhyay (3 April 1903 – 29 October 1988) was an Indian social reformer.
+She worked for the promotion of Indian handicrafts, handlooms, and theatre in independent India to uplift the socio-economic standard of Indian women.
+She was the first woman in India to contest in elections from Madras Constituency, but lost.

-Several cultural institutions in India today exist because of her vision, including the National School of Drama, Sangeet Natak Akademi, Central Cottage Industries Emporium, and the Crafts Council of India.
-She stressed the significant role which handicrafts and cooperative grassroot movements play in the social and economic upliftment of the Indian people.
-To this end she withstood great opposition both before and after independence from the power centres.
+She headed the National School of Drama and Sangeet Natak Akademi.
 In 1974, she was awarded the Sangeet Natak Academy Fellowship, the highest honour conferred by the Sangeet Natak Academy, India's National Academy of Music, Dance & Drama.
 She was conferred with Padma Bhushan and Padma Vibhushan by Government of India in 1955 and 1987 respectively.
 She is known as Hatkargha Maa for her works in handloom sector.